na10tran/test_device_gui/README.md

 cd dist
 ./main_window

-📝 Tip: Test the executable on a clean system to confirm that all required modules are bundled correctly.

 ==========================================
 TROUBLESHOOTING
 • No Devices Discovered:

-Ensure devices are powered and reachable
+Ensure devices are created and running

-Check your firewall rules (UDP multicast may be blocked)

 • Graph or Logs Not Appearing: